audaciaconsulting/Audacia.Seed/README.md

     }
 }
 ```

-### Seeding without a class
-It's possible to seed an entity without a dedicated class for it.
-In this scenario, the library will seed the entity by attempting to create a valid instance on it's own.
-#### `Prerequisites` default behaviour
-When seeding without a class, we figure out the `Prerequisites` as follows:
-1. The library finds all fields that it thinks are navigation properties.
-This is based on the property being a `class`, and the existance of another property with the name `{PropertyName}Id`.
-2. A navigation property is considered as mandatory if its corresponding foreign key is not nullable.
-3. For each mandatory navigation property, we try to find a `EntitySeed<TNavigation>` class for it.
-If none is found, we'll repeat this process for `TNavigation`.

-#### `GetDefault` default behaviour
-When seeding without a class, the library will call the first constructor it finds for `TEntity`, using example values for any constructor arguments as needed:
-- if it is a `string`, a random `Guid` will be used.
-- otherwise, the default value for the type will be used.

 ### When to override `Prerequisites` / `GetDfault`
 Both the `Prerequisites` and `GetDefault` methods are optional.
 If you don't need to explicitly state what this behaviour will be, the library will behave [as above](#seeding-without-a-class).